 Managers also scan resumes briefly.
 Thus, dont wait for them to ask; be ready to give three good,

-concise reasons why you are perfect for the job.
+concise reasons why you are perfect fit for the job.

 Including a cover letter with your resume has become an important part of good business etiquette.